bitmark-inc/feral-file-docs/artist-docs/Artist Installation Guide.md

 # Feral File — Artist Installation Guide

-## Feral File Installation
+## Artist Flow: Artwork Installation Process

+This guide outlines the steps artists need to take to successfully display their artwork on Feral File.
+Follow the instructions below to ensure a smooth and seamless installation process.

+1. Provide Required Information

+To begin, the artist must provide the following details to the curator or Rita (from the Feral File team):

+- **Email Address**
+- **Legal Name**
+- **Wallet Address**

+This information will be entered into the admin system to grant the artist access to the Feral File platform.

+2. Receive Access to the Admin System

-You’ll receive an email from [support@feralfile.com](mailto:support@feralfile.com) with a link that will give you access to the admin, where you can upload your artwork.
-Please log in using the wallet address you have provided to the curator.
+The artist will receive an email from **[support@feralfile.com](mailto:support@feralfile.com)** containing a link to access the Feral File admin portal.

+- Click the link and log in using the wallet address provided to the curator or Rita.

-Upload the following:
+3. Update Your Profile

+After logging into the admin portal, navigate to the **Profile Page** and update your information:

+3.1. **Upload Your Artist Avatar**
+   - **File guidelines:**
+     - Formats: PNG, JPG, JPEG
+     - Maximum file size: 2MB
-1. **Artist avatar.** [See what others have uploaded](https://feralfile.com/explore/artists?&sortBy=recent).
-Maximum file size is 2MB.
+   - You can view other artist profiles on the platform for inspiration.
+[See what others have uploaded](https://feralfile.com/explore/artists?&sortBy=recent).

+3.2. **Review and Update Additional Profile Details**
+   - Add your **location**, **website**, **Instagram handle**, and **Twitter handle**.
+   - Submit your biography to your curator; it will be copy-edited by Feral File's editor and uploaded on your behalf.

+3.4.
+Sign the Artist Agreement

+Once your profile is updated:

+- You will be prompted to review and sign the **Artist Agreement**.
+This step is mandatory to proceed further and begin the installation process.

+3.5.
+Upload Your Artwork

+Once your profile is complete, you can begin uploading your artwork.

+### Required Files:

+1. **Thumbnail Image**
-2. **Thumbnail image of your artwork.** This image is displayed on the [index for the series](https://feralfile.com/exhibitions/graph-8vs/series/fictional-lullaby-pe1?viewMode=Grid) and when people [browse the work](https://feralfile.com/exhibitions/graph-8vs?tab=Collect#1) on the “overview” page.
-Supported files: PNG, JPG, JPEG (max. file size 11MB)
+   - This image is displayed on the [index for the series](https://feralfile.com/exhibitions/graph-8vs/series/fictional-lullaby-pe1?viewMode=Grid) and when people [browse the work](https://feralfile.com/exhibitions/graph-8vs?tab=Collect#1) on the “overview” page.
-3. **Your artwork.** Depending on what you are uploading, the files will be formatted differently.
-Please see the [other sections of this document](https://docs.google.com/document/d/1YBphMQGi1_mel7nNwafjo8rNjcUCxxMrZy-ViEZVWxc/edit#heading=h.cndsdu862k13) for those details.
+   - **File specifications:**
+     - Supported formats: PNG, JPG, JPEG
+     - Maximum file size: 11MB

+2. **Main Artwork File**
+   - The format and specifications for this file will depend on the type of artwork being uploaded (e.g., image, video, generative art).
+   - Refer to the specific **Supported File Formats** section for detailed requirements.

+---

+Additional Notes

+- Ensure all files meet the size and format specifications to avoid upload errors.
+- If you encounter any issues during the installation process, contact **[support@feralfile.com](mailto:support@feralfile.com)** for assistance.

+By following these steps, artists can ensure their work is accurately and professionally displayed on the Feral File platform.

 ## Supported File Formats

-### 1. Web/Software
+### 1. Instructions for Web/Software Artwork Submission

 * Upload as a ZIP.
 Anything that runs in a browser should run, typically HTML/CSS/JavaScript.
 * A file named “index.html” is required.
 It will load first and it needs to be in the *root folder/directory* of the ZIP.
 Please see the Web/Software Upload Details section below for the details.